 NOTICE OF APPROVAL

 This Notice of Approval addresses the June 7, 2019, application of MSEC Enterprises, Inc. and MSEC Waste Water, Inc. for approval of a sale, transfer, or merger of facilities and certificate rights in Montgomery County.
-The Commission approves the transfer of all of MSEC Enterprises facilities and service area under sewer certificate of convenience and necessity (CCN) number 20984 to MSEC Waste Water.
+The Commission approves the transfer of all of MSEC Enterprises’s facilities and service area under sewer certificate of convenience and necessity (CCN) number 20984 to MSEC Waste Water.

 Findings of Fact